make-or-break-it/promptu/api/README.md

 docker run -p 8080:8080 promptu-api
 ```

-To interact with the api from your host, you need to set these environment variables (you can create a `api/.env` file with them).
+To interact with the api from your host, you need to set these environment variables (you can create a `.env` file in this folder with them).
 ```
 HOST=0.0.0.0
 PORT=8080